 - Type: System.Object

 The object to pass as an argument to the specified method.

-Arg can be nullptr if no arguments are needed.
+Arg can be null if no arguments are needed.

 Changing the DispatcherPriority of the delegate as it is pending execution in the event queue.